crimson-dev/crimson/src/mobile/setup.md

   1. Free the port by `sudo fuser -k 8081/tcp`, assuming you want to do so.
   2. open a new shell in the same directory, and do `npx react-native start`.

+- If there's issues with app not connecting to the metro bundler, follow steps mentioned in [this](https://stackoverflow.com/a/55147267/2805739) answer and if that fails try other workarounds mentioned in the thread.

 # Build

 For building the application.